zedlopez/ifm/The Recipe Book.md

 Understand "king" as Aragorn when we have crowned Aragorn.
 ```

-Or, similarly, if we want some combination of categories and characteristics to be recognized:
+Or, similarly, if we want some combination of categories and characteristics to be recognised:

 ``` inform7
 Understand "giant" as a man when the item described is tall.